Joseph John Green

-Joseph John Green (1824 – 11 February 1903) founded a leather warehouse in Hindley Street, making boot uppers and supplying leather and grindery (Note: A "grindery" sold and sharpened knives and other cutting tools.) to the bootmaking trade.
+Joseph John Green (1824 – 11 February 1903) was an Australian leather merchant.
+He founded a warehouse in Hindley Street, Adelaide, making boot uppers and supplying leather and grindery (Note: A "grindery" sold and sharpened knives and other cutting tools.) to the bootmaking trade.
 He was a prominent community leader and philanthropist.

 History

 Green was employed at a leather factory before emigrating to South Australia on the barque Athenian, arriving in March 1849, one of 111 on board.

 He had a residence at Middleton in 1865.

-He was employed in various capacities before striking out on his own in 1866 in the leather trade, with a workshop and warehouse at 75 Hindley Street, the first such in the colony.
+He was employed in various capacities before striking out on his own in 1866 in the leather trade, with a workshop and warehouse at 75 Hindley Street, Adelaide, the first such in the colony.
 The shop was previously a boot and shoe shop operated by John C. Waite.
 It is not known whether Green was previously employed by Waite.

 In July 1869 the warehouse moved to 87 Hindley Street.

 In 1884 Green handed over management of the warehouse to his son, George Green, who, with his brother Matthew, had been taken into partnership.

 Public life

-In the early days of the Colony, Green took a leading role in the political association, which was agitating for responsible government and a State constitution, which led to the passing of the original Constitution Act.
+In the early days of the Colony, Green took a leading role in a political association which was agitating for responsible government and a State constitution.
+This led to the passing of the original Constitution Act.
 In later years he was associated with numerous philanthropic associations, charitable institutions and civic associations: